The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 Final Thoughts

 Hyperpigmentation doesn’t go away overnight.
-It takes patience, consistency, and a little extra care, especially during fall and winter when your skin is more vulnerable.
+It takes patience, consistency, and extra care, especially during fall and winter when your skin is more vulnerable.

 Ghulam Umar Farooq Avatar